WE ALL CREATED "PIXELATED" ART IN THE PAST WHEN TRYING TO COMPRESS IMAGES TO GET THE FILE SIZE DOWN...

 ...the free tool that analyses your page loading speed including recommendations to make your page lightning fast.

-...why size matters when it comes to page loading speed so that your page visitors won’t jump ship before they even reach your website.
+...why image file size matters when it comes to page loading speed.

 As you’re here, I guess you created some “pixelated art” in the past, too, or are wondering why your images suddenly look so different after compressing them or trusting a highly rated compression plugin.

 In this video, I’ll show you how I prep my images to reduce the file size by a lot before I even touch a compression tool.
 Then I’ll reveal the compression tool I trust for years now.
 It’s as easy as drag, drop, and you’re done.